wanghailin97/Hyperspectral-Image-Denoising-via-Nonlocal-Spectral-Sparse-Subspace-Representation/README.md

 --1.
 The proposed NS3R is very simple and powerful, which first adopts a spectral sparse PCA to get the representation coefficient images (RCIs), then uses a non-local low-rank approximation to further denoise the RCIs, and last get the denoised by inverse spectral sparse PCA.

 --2.
+The proposed spectral sparse PCA startegy is very useful for real HSI denoising, which can adatively distinguishs the complex noise in real HSI data.

+--3.
 The proposed NS3R algorithm achieves very fast denoising speed and meanwhile obatains competitive denoising performance comapred with other state-of-the-art HSI denoising methods, including BM4D, LRMR, TDL, KBR, LLRT, E3DTV, FastHyDe, SNLRSF, NGmeet and TenSRDe.

 ------May this work is helpful to you!-----